cakethehuman/student_scores/README.md

-data anylst on the avg student grades
+data anaylst on the avg student grades